 - Students under 22 years old who are arriving late are also responsible for completing the bacterial meningitis vaccination requirement by the deadline and will not be able to register for classes until after they have reported to the OIE (Swift Center).

 Finding housing is an important step in getting settled at UTA.
-We suggest you review all of your options and secure housing prior to arriving in the U.S. Due to the large volume of incoming students, the Office of International Education does not assist with securing housing.
-Below is a list of housing options to assist you in your search.
+Due to the large volume of incoming students, the Office of International Education does not directly assist with securing housing.
+To ensure a successful campus housing experience, please consider carefully the important information noted below.